 The author has spent a great deal of time researching and getting the Real facts about Gnomes and Gnome life.

 Here are a few things that I found interesting that Rien has shared in his ‘Gnomes’ book.

 First, the average Gnome is just under 6″ tall or 15 cm.
 This is without their hat of course.
 “Their feet are slightly turned inward for fast running over grass, dry leaves, etc.”

 That may be why they are so loved by many…that turned in foot makes them seem childlike and harmless.
 Around 1200 AD, a well preserved statue of 15cm was found in a fisherman’s house in Norway.
 On the pedestal were the words,

 which means ‘Gnome, actual height.’
 This shows that gnomes have been here for a long time and have been seen by humans since 490AD.

 Gnome men wear a red hat, green pants and a blue shirt.
-They always wear a tool belt because they carry a hammer, knife, drill, and files.
-When the gnome couple have children they always come in pairs.
+They always wear a tool belt because they carry a hammer, knife, drill, and files wherever they go.
+When a gnome couple have children they always come in pairs.
 That makes a happy and full house quickly!
 Since no deaths are caused by illness the population changes generationally.
-Children stay with their parents until they are 100 years old.
+Children stay with their parents until they are 100 years old!
 You can learn more about parenting and how gnomes are raised in the Gnomes book.

 They have white beards and in their prime they may still have dark hair with their white beards.
 Their brightly colored clothing keeps them safe from birds of prey, who are their friends, when walking at night.